WentianZhang-ML/wentianzhang-ml.github.io/_pages/about.md

 ### Shenzhen Institute of Artificial Intelligence and Robotics for Society (CUHK)
 Visiting student supervised by  [Prof. David Zhang](https://scholar.google.com/citations?&user=IOagLnEAAAAJ)

-- Participated to collect a multi-modal biometric dataset, which contains face, fingerprint and palmprint samples from 10k subjects.
+- Participated in collecting a multi-modal biometric dataset, which contains face, fingerprint and palmprint samples from 10k subjects.
 - Proposed to apply a 3D convolution network to extract palmprint features which can be further encoded for recognition.

 ### Computer Vision Institute (Shenzhen University)
 M.S. supervised by [Prof. Feng Liu](https://scholar.google.com/citations?hl=zh-CN&user=45uLWocAAAAJ) and [Prof. Linlin Shen](https://scholar.google.com/citations?user=AZ_y9HgAAAAJ)

 - Proposed a uniform representation learning method for OCT-based Fingerprint anti-spoofing and Recognition.
-- Proposed a minutiae extraction model with fusion-attention mechanism for multi-layered OCT fingerprints.
+- Proposed a minutiae extraction model with a fusion-attention mechanism for multi-layered OCT fingerprints.
-- Proposed to establish a one-class framework for OCT based PAD.
+- Proposed to establish a one-class framework for OCT-based PAD.
 This work is accepted by **IEEE TIP**.